PyFillingTeam/PyFilling/README.md

 ```
 *It should be noted that this change will make the access_log only log cookies.*

-*Addtionally to proper use our HTTPS exfiltration the server should have a certificate and an innocuous domain name.*
+*Addtionally to properly use our HTTPS exfiltration the server should have a certificate and an innocuous domain name.*

 *Certbot makes it trivial to register a cert, found* [here](https://certbot.eff.org/ "Certbot Setup")

 ## Running the listeners
 All the Protocol listeners/servers need to be setup.
 ```bash
 # serve.py: